Iuliia Nesterenko

 What are Dynamic Product Recommendations?

 Dynamic product recommendations are items recommended for leads and customers by an online store’s algorithm engine.
-Once an engine has enough data about customers, it can find relevant products based on customers’ behavior and preferences.
+Once a recommendation engine has enough data about customers, it can find relevant products based on customers’ behavior and preferences.

-There are two types of recommendations: generic and personalized.
+There are two types of dynamic product recommendations: generic and personalized.

 Generic Product Recommendations